corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

 You must reference `net.corda:corda-crypto-extensions`.
 {{< /note >}}

-For the CorDApp packaging instructions, see the section on [CordApp Packaging](../tutorials/packaging.htm).
+For the CorDApp packaging instructions, see the relevant documentation.